Optical coating methods

 In coating technology, sputtering refers to the removal of particles (e. g. atoms) from a solid target.
 For this purpose, high-energy ions are generated in a plasma in a vacuum and accelerated in the direction of the target by an external electric field.
 The ions collide with the atoms of the target and form impact cascades.
 If a minimum energy of about 20eV is exceeded, the target material is removed.
 Some of the particles (target atoms) leave the target and move towards the substrate, where they are deposited as a thin layer.

-The use of this coating technology is suitable for optics in a wide wavelength range and can be divided into different types, which are mainly distinguished by the ion source used:
+The use of this optical coating process is suitable for optics in a wide wavelength range and can be divided into different types, which are mainly distinguished by the ion source used:

 - Plasma sputtering